olavurellefsen/RewardHeat/public/descriptions/more.md

 ### Air pollutants

-Three air pollutants emissions i) Nitrogen Oxides (NOx), ii) Sulfur Oxides (SOx) iii) particles less than 2.5 μm (PM2.5) were estimated for all heat production technologies that are supplying the heat demand for each scenario.
+Three air pollutants i) Nitrogen Oxides (NOx), ii) Sulfur Oxides (SOx) iii) particles less than 2.5 μm (PM2.5) were estimated for all heat production technologies that are supplying the heat demand for each scenario.
 The methodology used here is multiplication of heat output from the respective technologies (PJ) and emissions factor per each substance, technology and fuel (kt/PJ).

-*For air pollutant calculations the TIMES model is soft-linked with GAINS model (IIASA, 2018).
-Heat output is retrieved from the TIMES_Heat model and linked with the unique emission factor for respective technology defined in GAINS model.*
+*For air pollutant calculations, the TIMES model is soft-linked with the GAINS model (IIASA, 2018).
+Heat output is retrieved from the TIMES_Heat model and linked with the unique emission factor for respective technology defined in the GAINS model.*

 For detailed explanation please refer to the respective report [1] section **17.11**.